perlindgren/fastmem/README.md

 Box { node: Node { next: Some(0x2000040c), data: 1 } }
 ```

-The SRAM is located at `0x2000_0000`, we have allocated `1k` for the allocator data.
-The address `0x2000040c` is pointing to the re-allocation stack for the allocated box (more on that later).
+The SRAM is located at `0x2000_0000`, we have allocated 1kB for the data storage.
+The address `0x2000040c` is pointing to the internal re-allocation stack for the allocated box (more on that later).

 As seen the second allocation is re-using the dropped box.